-Sometime you can't move directly into your new home, then you must put your things into storage.
-Not all movers can provide storage for your goods, so be sure your mover is licensed to accept storage.
+Sometime you can't move directly into your new home, you must put your things into storage.
+Not all movers provide storage for your goods, so be sure your mover is licensed for storage.

 The mover will write the warehouse location where your goods will be stored on your estimate; you should visit the mover's facility.
 The mover will inventory all items that you put into storage and issue you a warehouse receipt.
-If there are any items that you will need access to before the others, ask the estimator to write it on your estimate and advise the mover to create a separate inventory.
-The mover will hold all items for you indefinably, (as long as you pay your monthly storage bill) until you are ready to have your shipment delivered from storage.
-Storage is regulated and the mover's liability will be the same as you requested on the order for service and bill of lading until you accept delivery, as long as you continue using the same mover within NJ.
+If there are any items that you will need access to before the others, tell the estimator to write it on your estimate and advise the mover to create a separate inventory.
+The mover will hold all items for you indefinably, as long as you pay your monthly storage bill, until you are ready to have your shipment delivered from storage.
+The mover's liability will be the same as you requested on the order for service and bill of lading until you accept delivery, as long as you continue using the same mover within NJ.
 Storage rates are subject to change, but the mover must give you 30 days advanced notice.
 Tell the mover how long you anticipate keeping your goods in storage because different rules, rates and insurance may apply to long term or short term storage.
-If you will be moving out of NJ, interstate rules will apply to your shipment, check with your mover to assure coverage.
+If you will be moving out of NJ, interstate rules will apply to your shipment.

 Return to NJ Movers.com

 GOOD ADVICE: There are some decisions in life that are more important than money.
 Moving all of your possessions are one of those decisions.
 Use a reputable mover.
 Call up the mover and make an appointment for him to come to your home for an in-house estimate rather than leaving it to chance.